-This public document was published at a total cost of \$717.20.
-Two Hundred Fifty (250) copies of this public document were published in this first printing at a cost of \$717.20.
-The total cost of all printing of this document, including reprints is \$717.20.
-This document was published by OTS-Production Support Services, 627 North 4th Street, Baton Rouge, LA 70802 for the Division of Administration, Office of Statewide Reporting and Accounting Policy, to reflect an overview of the financial condition of the state for the fiscal year ended June 30, 2017, under the authority of LRS 39:80(B).
-This material was printed in accordance with provisions of Title 43 of the Louisiana Revised Statutes.
+This public document was published at a total cost of \$457.17.
+Two Hundred Fifty (250) copies of this public document were published in this first printing at a cost of \$457.17.
+The total cost of all printings of this document including reprints is \$457.17 This document was published by OTS-Production Support Services, 627 North 4th Street, Baton Rouge, LA 70802 for the Division of Administration, Office of Statewide Reporting and Accounting Policy, to reflect an overview of the financial condition of the state for the fiscal year ended June 30, 2018, under the authority of LRS 39:80(B).
+This material was printed in accordance with the standards for printing by state agencies pursuant to LRS 43:31.
+Printing of this material was purchased in accordance with the provisions of Title 43 of the Louisiana Revised Statutes.